Egbert-Azure/trsextract/README.md

   into a COPY (`<target>.out.dsk`); the original disk is never modified, and the app then shows the resulting image's listing.

+**Catalog** — search the whole collection: "which disk has FILE X?".
+Type in the search field to filter every `NAME/EXT` across all disks live; leave it empty to browse — disk list with file counts on the left, per-disk file table on the right.
+Standard system files are hidden by default (checkbox to include).
+The tab reads the `catalog.json` produced by `generate-logs.sh` / `catalog-logs.py --json` and filters it in memory; point it at the file once via *Choose catalog.json…* and it remembers the path.
+After a re-sweep, click *Reload*.

 It shells out to `python3 trsextract.py`, so it needs Python 3 on the system.

 Build it with:

 ```
 ./build.sh
-open TRS80Extract.app
 ```

 `build.sh` compiles `Sources/main.swift` (with `swiftc -parse-as-library`),
-assembles the `.app` bundle using `Info.plist`, and copies `trsextract.py` into the bundle's Resources so the app finds it at runtime.
+assembles the `.app` bundle using `Info.plist`, copies `trsextract.py` into the bundle's Resources so the app finds it at runtime, and **installs the result into `/Applications`** (or `~/Applications` if that is not writable) — so Spotlight, Launchpad, and the Dock always launch the current build.
+Quit a running instance before rebuilding.

 ---